-A person is entitled to obtain New Zealand citizenship by descent in the case in which the said person is related to New Zealand citizens.
-However, not all persons who are related to someone who is a New Zealand citizen or who has obtained New Zealand citizenship can apply through this legal pathway.
+A person is entitled to obtain New Zealand citizenship by descent in the case in which the said person is related to at least one New Zealand citizen.
+However, not all persons who are related to someone who is a New Zealand citizen or who has obtained New Zealand citizenship can apply through this legal pathway (our immigration lawyer in New Zealand can provide legal assistance).

 If you plan to immigrate from USA to New Zealand for the purpose of obtaining citizenship by descent, please mind that you will have to follow the procedure presented below.
 You can also apply for citizenship by birth (where applicable) or by grant.